Aromatic, regal, and essentially care-free. Say hello to Juniper's big brother.

 An established cedar is quite drought tolerant but for the first three years consider laying a soaker hose around the root zone during dry spells, and turn it on for an hour or two each day to make sure the roots stay moist.

-If your soil conditions are idea a cedar shouldn’t need mulch or fertilizer, but there are occasions when they can be useful.
+If your soil conditions are ideal, a cedar shouldn’t need mulch or fertilizer, but there are occasions when they can be useful.
 If the weather is dry and you’re having to water regularly an organic mulch will help retain moisture around the roots and save you some water.
 It will also keep the roots cool.
 Tailor your mulch to the species and soil, though.
 Some of them can alter the pH, so make sure it will do so in a way that benefits the tree.
 If your garden isn’t too rich in nutrients mulch that biodegrades can enrich it, which will reduce the need for fertilizer.

 Fertilizing can be controversial among cedar growers.
 The fact is it usually isn’t necessary unless your soil is in poor condition.
 If there’s a decent amount of humus in the ground your cedar will get all the nutrients it needs from that.
 However rocky soil or very sandy patches will benefit from fertilization.
 A slow release type can be used long term if required.
 Otherwise, especially for younger trees, go with a liquid.